Capital Loss vs. Non-Capital Loss: What They Mean in Taxes

 How it’s applied:

 In almost all cases, capital losses can only be applied to capital gains, not other income.
-This means that if you played the stock market for the first time last year and lost $5,000, that $5,000 doesn’t come off your employment income — it comes off your capital gains only.
+This means that if you played the TSE 300 for the first time last year and lost $5,000, that $5,000 doesn’t come off your employment income — it comes off your capital gains only.

 The good news is that your capital losses can be carried forward or back if you need them.
-For example, if you lost $5,000 on the market in 2023 but had no other capital gains to offset, you can either:
+For example, if you lost $5,000 on the market this year but had no other capital gains to offset, you can either:

 A loss carryback can be applied to any of the past 3 years’ returns.

-For example: If you had a capital gain in 2021 of $8,000 and a capital loss of $5,000 in 2023, you are allowed to request a carryback of your 2023 loss to your 2020 return.
-There’s no need to file an adjustment to your 2021 return.
-Simply submit the FormT1A – Request for Loss Carryback with your 2023 return.
-CRA will do the rest and send you the refund for your 2021 return after the loss has been applied.
+For example: If you had a capital gain a year ago of $8,000 and a capital loss of $5,000 this year, you are allowed to request a carryback of this year's loss to last year's return.
+There’s no need to file an adjustment.
+Simply submit the FormT1A – Request for Loss Carryback with this year's return.
+CRA will do the rest and send you the refund after the loss has been applied.

 What Is Non-Capital Loss?